sleebapaul/masters_thesis_project/README.md

 # M.Tech-Thesis-Project
 -----------------------

 M. Tech.
-Thesis Project on " Detection and Identification of Hybrid Distribution System Using Wavelet Transform and Artificial Neural Networks" is documented here.
+Thesis Project on **Detection and Identification of Hybrid Distribution System Using Wavelet Transform and Artificial Neural Networks** is documented here.

 ### Abstract
 --------------